 Concrete crushing operations have resumed at a Sarasota, Florida, recycling company after surrendering its Florida Department of Environmental Protection (FDEP) air permit in December 2024.

 The surrender of U.S. Recycling’s permit meant the facility could no longer operate its crusher, which had been the target of complaints from nearby residents and businesses.
-As reported by news station WFLA, homeowners have complained of dust covering their cars, homes, trees and roadways.
+As reported by WFLA, homeowners have complained of dust covering their cars, homes, trees and roadways.

 By Jan.
 14, the crusher had been removed from the property.
 In turn, U.S. Recycling hired a mobile concrete crushing company based in Tampa to perform its crushing.
 WFLA reports the operator has its own state permit for the crushing unit and notified the state about its work in Sarasota.